bdsp-core/rass_delirium_eeg_prediction/README.md

 ## License

-This module is provided under the [MIT License](https://opensource.org/licenses/MIT).
+The code and example data are provided under the [MIT License](https://opensource.org/licenses/MIT).